VainF/Torch-Pruning/README.md

 Here we provide a quick start for Torch-Pruning.
 More explained details can be found in [tutorals](./tutorials/)

-### 0. Dependency
+### 0. How it works

 Dependency exists between parameters/layers, which forces a group of parameters to be pruned simultaneouly.
 This works provides an automatical way to group all coupled parameters, so that they can be correctly removed during pruning.
+To be exact, Torch-Pruning will forward your model with a fake inputs and trace the computational graph just like ``torch.jit``.
+A dependency graph will be established to record the coupling between layers.
+Torch-pruning will collect all affected layers according by propogating your pruning operations through the whole graph, and then return a `PruningClique` for pruning.
+All pruning indices will be automatically transformed if there are operations like ``torch.split`` or ``torch.cat``.
+We visualize some dependencies in modern nerual networks:

 |  Dependency           |  Visualization  |  Example   |
 | :------------------:  | :------------:  | :-----:    |